roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "I appreciate your willingness to do those things, especially since I know you're not crazy about the taste of cum," Ben said.
 "It really does help with customer relations and marketing.
 So, you've earned a bonus.
 I don't want you to think that a few bucks makes up for it — you're not a hooker and we all know that.
 So please don't be offended when I give you this.
 It's not a reflection on your worth or anything like that, just a thank you for all you did today and all you do every day."

  He handed her five $100 bills and Cori graciously accepted the money.
 "Bet you think you're going to get lucky tonight now, huh?" she joked.
 They laughed and joked like the old friends they were the rest of the way to the restaurant.
-Report_Story #1